gappuser/qryptr/README.md

 -LCSC#: C5151979 12P Opposite Side 5cm P=0.5mm flat flexible cable to connect the GM-803 camera to the mainplate

-You also need M2 nuts and M2 bolts of 3mm length to complete the assembly
+You also need M2 nuts and M2 bolts of 3mm length to complete the assembly.

 A spacer.stl file is provided for 3d printing, this acts as a spacer for mechanical stability.

-We use a 302040 lipo battery https://www.aliexpress.com/item/33009055815.html
+We used a 302040 lipo battery: https://www.aliexpress.com/item/33009055815.html

 ## software
 We use the Arduino IDE.

-Go to the board manager and install Arduino mbed OS RP2040 Boards (3.5.4) this should set target_platform=mbed_rp2040 in preferences.txt for the arduino IDE
+Go to the board manager and install Arduino mbed OS RP2040 Boards (3.5.4).
+This should set target_platform=mbed_rp2040 in preferences.txt for the arduino IDE.

 We use the Arduino mbed_rp2040 target platform, because we want to use the Sharp LS027B7DH01 display, and the earle philhower core does not allow changing the HW SPI pin assignment.
 We want to use different pins for driving the SPI display in the u8g2 display constructor, because the original pin assignment is very slow.